alon-mini/CareerForge/README.md

 1.  **Target Role**: Enter the Job Title (e.g., "Senior Frontend Engineer").
 2.  **Company**: Enter the Company Name (e.g., "TechCorp").
 3.  **Job Description**: Paste the full text of the job posting.
 4.  **Generate**: Click "Generate Assets".
+The app will use a progress bar to show the status of the Analysis -> Drafting -> Refinement pipeline.

-### 4. Review & Export
+### 4. Review, Edit & Export
-Once generation is complete (usually 10-20 seconds), explore the tabs:
+Once generation is complete:
+*   **Resume Skins**: In the Resume tab, use the "Skin" dropdown to choose a style that fits the company culture.
+*   **Edit Mode**: Toggle "Edit Mode" in the top right corner to make manual changes to any text.
+For the resume, this opens a raw code editor for precise HTML control.
-*   **Resume**: View the generated HTML resume.
-Click **"Download PDF"** to save it.
+*   **Export**: Click **"Download PDF"** to save your documents.
-*   **Cover Letter**: Review the text.
-Click **"Download PDF"** for a print-ready version or copy the text.
-*   **Strategy**: Read your narrative arc and talking points.
-*   **Interview Prep**: Study the 5 generated questions and answer strategies.
-*   **Outreach**: Copy the LinkedIn note or Thank You email templates.

 ### 5. Tracking Your Application
-1.  **Save the Kit**: After generating assets for a role you've applied to, click the **"Application Sent"** button.
-This saves the entire kit to your local history.
+1.  **Save the Kit**: Click **"Application Sent"** to save the entire kit to your local history.
-2.  **Manage Your Pipeline**: Navigate to the **"Applications"** tab.
-Here you'll find all your saved applications.
+2.  **Manage Your Pipeline**: Navigate to the **"Applications"** tab to see your visual timeline.
-3.  **Track Progress**: Click on an application to expand its details.
-You'll see a visual timeline of your recruitment process.
-Click on a stage (e.g., "Phone Screen") to mark it as your current step.
-4.  **Customize Stages**: Use the "Add custom stage" button to add unique steps to your process, like "Home Assignment" or "Team Fit Interview".
-5.  **Update Status**: Quickly update the overall status of an application to "Terminated", "Offer/Hired", or "Ghosted" using the status controls.
+3.  **Track Progress**: Click stages to mark them as current, add custom stages, or update the overall status (Active, Rejected, Hired).

 ## 📂 Data Structure